 If you proceed to reveal the map of your inner journey, of your inner work, if you approach your memoir with this optic, whether you are famous or whether you are not, you have within you the wherewithal to create correspondence, resonance, with the reader.

 Readers read memoirs to be mentored.
+Write a significant memoir to show the way.

 Consider Anaïs Nin, the diarist.
 When she started to write her journals, she was an unknown woman living in a suburb of Paris.
 At one point, (and this is choosing only one storyline of the diaries) she had an affair with Henry Miller.
 At the time, he was also unknown.
-Are we interested in this affair only because they both eventually became famous (in literature at least) or, are we interested in this account because of the insights that in brought to the description of this affair?
+Are we interested in this affair only because they both eventually became famous (in literature at least) or, are we interested in this account because of the insights that it brought to the description of this affair?

 Nin was at this time seeking some vivacity, some infusion of passion in her life.
 This was missing in her days.
 You yourself have probably had many instances of wishing that you were more “alive,” that you had more passion in your relationships—whether spouse, friends or colleagues—that you were more somehow fired with more passion.

-For instance, imagine going to work everyday with a group of people who really functioned as a team, who were committed to collegiality.
+For instance, imagine going to work every day with a group of people who really functioned as a team, who were committed to collegiality.
 Every day, what resulted was larger than the sum of the individual contributions of the group members.
 Every day, something happened that you had no idea would happen when you went in to work that morning.
 How great would that be to have that sort of passionate interaction in your life?

 The Nin journals have continued to interest readers, I think, because in them we find honest statements about the impulses of her soul.
 That she was an unknown woman in the 1930s is irrelevant.
 That the unknown person she was having an affair with became famous is irrelevant to this story.
 What is relevant is that in daring to expose something true about herself—her loneliness, her need for a more passionate connection, the yearnings of her soul—we ourselves can connect with our own feelings of loneliness, of lack of vitality, of yearning.
 This is the formula by which her journals achieved significance.